nreh/ws-epaper-api/README.md

 > [!IMPORTANT]
 > This is an experimental, work-in-progress library that I originally created for my own use.
 I've made it public, along with
 > some documentation, in case it’s helpful to others.
 However, please note that most displays have not been tested with this
-> code and as a result, it could be buggy or not run at all.
+> code and as a result, many display types could be buggy or not run at all.
 >
 > Please consult
 > [Waveshare's own example code](https://github.com/waveshareteam/e-Paper/tree/master/RaspberryPi_JetsonNano/c/examples) for